 This interrupt can be used for statistical purposes and indicates that the microcontroller does not respond quickly enough to an RPF or RME interrupt (ISTAB).

 XPR ...
 Transmit Pool Ready

-A data block of up to the block size 32 bytes can be written to the XFIFOB.
+A data block of up to the defined block size 32 or 64 (EXMB.XFBS) can be written to the XFIFOB.

 An XPR interrupt will be generated in the following cases: